G-1X48L403S6

 Who is on the Mildmay Line Poster?

-Nurses from across Mildmay's long history stand before the iconic TfL roundel, its blue lines mirroring the Mildmay line on Tube and Overground maps.
-A ribbon, the international symbol of AIDS awareness since 1990, ties it all together.
+Nurses from throughout Mildmay's long history stand before the iconic TfL roundel, its blue lines mirroring the Mildmay line on Tube and Overground maps.
+A ribbon, the global symbol of AIDS awareness since 1990, unites the image, honouring Mildmay's enduring legacy.

 TfL's Mildmay line poster